 At present, Madurai is an interesting and it is possible for one of the famous handloom industries in India, textile mills and thriving commercial centres.
 The Kamaraj University is one of the most famous University in India it is also located in Madurai, Tamil Nadu, India.

 The View of art galleries and amazing towers is a cluster of small and large ones; according to the sculptor’s mind they have sculptured the statues which are most wonderful and it arrests the attention of the visitors.
 Amidst the Verdure of the smiling landscape and its performance is capturing the concentration of the people even from the distance.

 It is special due to vast growth and the sweet smelling, fragrant jasmine flowers.
 The city is well connected by air, rail, and road transport.
 Madurai is the headquarters of the district.
 There are four main bus stands namely Mattuthavani, Arappalayam, Periyar, and Anna bus stand.

 It has the typical climate of the rest of the Deccan Plateau.
 Climate of this city is very hot and humid.
 May is the hottest month in summer.
 We can wear flimsy cottons in these seasons.
 The winter is very cold during the months of December, January and February.

 Madurai has become the greatest attraction for every tourist who visits the South.
 It leaves an indelible impression in their minds and enriches their knowledge of Tamilian art, architecture and culture.
 They cherish sweet memories of their visit, and the soaring towers will continue to attract the visitors again and again to visit this Temple City.

-A centre of learning and pilgrimage for centuries, Madurai is one of the most lively cities in South India.
+A centre of learning and pilgrimage for centuries, it is one of the most lively cities in South India Tamilnadu.
 It was originally known as 'Kadabavanam' or the "forest of Kadamba'(Nauclea Kadamba).

-Legend says the Lord Siva appeared in the dream on the King, Kulasekhara Pandya.
+Legend says the Lord Siva has appeared in the dream on the King, Kulasekhara Pandya.
 The King was amazed to see drops of nectar, "Madhu", falling down of earth from Lord Siva's matted hair.
 The "Madhu" was so sweet that the place where it fell came to be known as "Madhurapuri", which in course of time became "Madurai".